 Yes.
-There is a significant amount of time and focus that will be put into the specific actions that will take place on campus to mobilize students on this issue, however, many students are in positions where the success of this legislation will be somewhat determine the success on this campus.
-There are many ways to implement the different parts of this legislation if it were to be passed.
-It would come in the form of forming a committee that would be able to create timelines for the specific aspects of this bill.
-For example, there would be a group that focuses on administering and overlooking the funding and composition of more resources such as a bigger Ethnic Student Center.
-There would also be a committee focused on working towards equity within the sector of financial aid and working to ensure policies are being enacted to counteract those that exist which have historically, and are currently further perpetuating inequity for students who hold marginalized identities.
+A key component to the success of this legislation is to ensure that the input, of pre-existing resources on campus that serve the students targeted in this proposal, is being taken into consideration.
+There are many ways to implement the different parts of this proposal if it were to be passed.
+It may come in the form of creating a committee that would be able to create timelines for the specific short-term goals, as well as long-term goals to accomplish the overall mission of supporting the students that are being focused on in this proposal.

+For example, there would be a committee or a coalition that focuses on administering and overlooking the functions in pre-existing resources such as the Ethnic Student Center.
+This committee or coalition would also be focused on administering the funding and any other executive decisions that need to be implemented.
+They'd also revisit policies that have been enacted which have historically, and are currently further perpetuating inequity for students who hold marginalized identities.